Why Healthcare Needs Product Managers More Than Ever

 Healthcare IT solutions built with this discipline ship better and last longer.

 Healthcare is in the middle of a genuine digital shift.
-The demand for healthtech software development services is rising sharply, and so is the cost of getting it wrong.
+The demand for Healthcare Technology Solutions is rising sharply, and so is the cost of getting it wrong.
 Every misaligned system slows clinical teams, frustrates patients and consumes budget that could have gone into actual care.

 The organisations seeing the best outcomes from their health IT investments aren’t necessarily the ones with the biggest engineering teams.
 They are the ones that treated product management as a core function from the start.